 - How do I acknowledge and cite data?

-A citation should include enough information so that the exact version of the data being cited can be located, but does not include information on the sponsor or copyright.
+A citation should include enough information so that the exact version of the data being cited can be located but does not include information on the sponsor or copyright.
 A Digital Object Identifier (DOI) is included in the citation.
 This ensures that even if the location of the data changes, the DOI will always link to the data that was used.
-Each data collection used must have a separate citation.

 An acknowledgement is a general statement giving credit to the source and distributor and includes copyright information.
-It can be given at the start of, or within, the text, or at the end of the article before the bibliographic references/citations.
-The information that should be included (e.g. depositor, sponsor) can also be found in the 'Study information and citation' file via Discover for every data collection.
+It can be given at the start of, or within the text, or at the end of the article before the bibliographic references/citations.
+The information that should be included (e.g. depositor, sponsor) can be found in the 'Study information and citation' file via Discover for every data collection.

 - Some journals ask authors to make available the data used for a publication.
 How do I comply with this?

 Some journals require authors to submit data alongside a publication so that the published results can be replicated by others.